 “I looked at one other school in California for an MS in data analytics,” says Aaron.
 “I would have had to wait an extra year to begin my studies, and it would have cost nearly $30-$50K more than National University.
 NU was an easy choice for me.
 I was able to start quickly, with very challenging classes, beginning every four weeks.
 I knew I would be 90% done with my degree before I could have even started classes at another university.”

 Choosing NU was one analysis model that wasn’t too hard to figure out, he says.
 Additionally, Aaron says the education he received was a tremendously well-rounded and engaging experience.
 “I got the chance to partner up with analytically-minded people.
 I was able to network and collaborate with really, truly brilliant students.
-Every person I finished with in the MS in data analytics program was the cream of the crop.
+Every person I finished with in the MS in Data Science program was the cream of the crop.
 It was great to be in that atmosphere, all of us learning from each other,” he recalls.

 So … What Is Data Analytics, Exactly?

 Data analytics is a subset of data science (which includes a trifecta of applied statistics, computer programming, and domain knowledge).
 Data analytics entails looking at raw data from a source (such as a database), cleaning it and processing it, and transforming it into a form that can be easily understood by others.

 From the flow of the data, an analyst can then draw conclusions, statistical patterns, and find meaning in those trends.
 One of the crucial parts of the job is taking all those numbers, statistics, and variables and presenting them in a way others in the company (who are not analysts) can relate to.
 Many times, an analyst will share their reports with stakeholders using charts, graphs, and other visuals.